simonwong/leet-code-algorithms/README.md

 - 🌟 This is my leetCode [personal homepage](https://leetcode-cn.com/u/simonwong/) .
 - 🌦 I'm still a rookie.
-- 🤯 I'm currently immersed in the question about trees.
+- 🤯 I'm currently immersed in the question about tree.